The most important choice that you will ever make in therapy is choosing the person with whom you want to work.

 I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 As such I am bound by their ethical framework and subject to their Professional Conduct Procedures.

-I am a graduate member of the British Psychological Society.
+I am Chartered Psychologist with the British Psychological Society (BPS).

 I am registered with the Information Commissioners Office (ICO) which manages the Data Protection Act.

 I hold Enhanced Disclosure Certification from the Criminal Records Bureau.

 I hold Professional Indemnity Cover in line with BACP Professional Codes of Conduct.

 My hypnotherapy work is bound by the ethical framework of the National Council for Hypnotherapy and their Professional Conduct Procedures.

 My work is regularly supervised and I maintain a diverse and on-going programme of professional development to ensure I have a full understanding of current industry practice.